 - Fill out the online permit application (Online Permit Application) and as part of the application, submit a site plan (Site Plan Example) that indicates the size and configuration of existing and proposed structures (including pool equipment and/or compressor) on the property as well as the setbacks (in feet) from the property lines.

-- If you will be installing a deck (over 24 inches) or any other infrastructure such as a change house or shed, you will also need to include this information in your permit application.
+As part of the permit application, you will also need to advise whether or not you require access over Town property for the installation of your pool, hot tub, or water feature. - If you will be installing a deck (over 24 inches) or any other infrastructure such as a change house or shed, you will also need to include this information in your permit application.

 - A Town Building Inspector will review your permit application and Town Staff will advise you once the permit has been processed and is ready to be paid for/picked up from the Town Office, 329 Bronstone Drive.